actions/actions-runner-controller/docs/adrs/2023-05-08-exposing-metrics.md

 ## Context

 Prometheus metrics are a common way to monitor the cluster.
-Providing metrics can be a helpful way to monitor scale sets and health of the ephemeral runners.
+Providing metrics can be a helpful way to monitor scale sets and the health of the ephemeral runners.

 ## Proposal

-There are two main components driving the behaviour of the scale set:
+Two main components are driving the behavior of the scale set:

-1. ARC controllers responsible for managing kubernetes resources.
+1. ARC controllers responsible for managing Kubernetes resources.
 2. The `AutoscalingListener`, driver of the autoscaling solution responsible for describing the desired state.

+We can approach publishing those metrics in 3 different ways

+### Expose Service Monitor, Services for listeners and a Service for the manager

 To expose metrics, we would need to create 3 additional resources:

-1. `ServiceMonitor` - resource used by prometheus to match namespaces and services from where it needs to gather metrics
+1. `ServiceMonitor` - a resource used by Prometheus to match namespaces and services from where it needs to gather metrics
 2. `Service` for the `gha-runner-scale-set-controller` - service that will target ARC controller `Deployment`
-3. `Service` for the `gha-runner-scale-set` listeners - service that will target all listeners for each `AutoscalingRunnerSet`
+3. `Service` for each `gha-runner-scale-set` listener - service that will target a single listener pod for each `AutoscalingRunnerSet`

-Metrics can be enabled or disabled on the controller level.
-If the flag `metrics-addr` is not empty, the controller and listeners are going to register the appropriate collectors.

-Alternatively, if there is a need to control the metrics exposure per `AutoscalingRunnerSet`, we can control it by applying additional label on the listener.
+#### Pros

+- Easy to control which scale set exposes metrics and which does not.
+- Easy to implement using helm charts in case they are enabled per chart installation.

+#### Cons

+- With a cluster running many scale sets, we are going to create a lot of resources.
+- In case metrics are enabled on the controller manager level, and they should be applied across all `AutoscalingRunnerSets`, it is difficult to inherit this configuration by applying helm charts.

+### Create an aggregator service

+To create an aggregator service, we can create a simple web application responsible for publishing and gathering metrics.
+All listeners would be responsible to communicate the metrics on each message, and controllers are responsible to communicate the metrics on each reconciliation.

+The application can be executed as a single pod, or as a side container next to the manager.

+Pros for running the aggregator next to the manager:

+- It exists side by side and is following the life cycle of the controller manager
+- We don't need to introduce another controller managing the state of the pod

+Cons for running the aggregator next to the manager:

+- Crashes of the aggregator can influence the controller manager execution
+- The controller manager pod needs more resources to run

+Pros for running the aggregator as a stand-alone:

+- Does not influence the controller manager pod
+- The life cycle of the metric can be controlled by the controller manager (by implementing another controller)

+Cons for running the aggregator as a stand-alone:

+- We need to implement the controller that can spin up the aggregator in case of the crash.
+- If we choose not to implement the controller, the resource like `Deployment` can be used to manage the aggregator, but we lose control over its life cycle.

+To expose metrics in this way, we need to:

+1. Create a web server with a single `/metrics` endpoint.
+The endpoint will have `POST` and `GET` methods registered.
+The `GET` is used by Prometheus to fetch the metrics, while the `POST` is going to be used by controllers and listeners to publish their metrics.
+2. `ServiceMonitor` - to target the metrics aggregator service
+3. `Service` sitting in front of the web server.

+#### Pros

+- This implementation requires a few additional resources to be created in a cluster.
+- Web server is easy to implement and easy to document - all metrics are aggregated in a single package, and the web server only needs to apply them to its state on `POST`.
+The `GET` handler is simple.
+- We can avoid Pushgateway from Prometheus.

+#### Cons

+- Another image that we need to publish on release.
+- Change in metric configuration (on manager update) would require re-creation of all listeners.
+This is not a big problem but is something to point out.
+- Managing requests/limits can be tricky.

+### Use a Prometheus Pushgateway

+#### Pros

+- Using a supported way of pushing the metrics.
+- Easy to implement using their library.

+#### Cons

+- In the Prometheus docs, they specify that: "Usually, the only valid use case for Pushgateway is for capturing the outcome of a service-level batch job".
+  The listener does not really fit this criteria.
+- Pushgateway is a single point of failure and potential bottleneck.
+- You lose Prometheus's automatic instance health monitoring via the up metric (generated on every scrape).
+- The Pushgateway never forgets series pushed to it and will expose them to Prometheus forever unless those series are manually deleted via the Pushgateway's API.

 ### Metrics exposed by the controller

-To get a better understanding about health and workings of the cluster resources, we need to expose the following metrics:
+To get a better understanding of health and workings of the cluster resources, we need to expose the following metrics:

 - `pending_ephemeral_runners` - Number of ephemeral runners in a pending state.